frankaemika/docs/source/troubleshooting.rst

 round-trip time and the execution time of the motion generator or control loop is **less than 1 ms**.
 If this constraint is violated for a cycle, the received packet is dropped by the FCI.

+If the round-trip time is long even with a direct connection, consider purchasing a separate, high performance PCI-Express network card for your workstation PC.
+See if there are dedicated drivers for your network card, these usually offer better performance.
+Lastly, the CPU can also be a limiting factor for network performance.